visit-dav/visit/src/doc/using_visit/MakingItPretty/Color_tables.rst

    The color table window

 You can open VisIt_'s **Color table window**, shown in :numref:`Figure %s <fig-MakingItPretty-ColorTables>`, by selecting **Color table** from the **Main Window**'s **Controls** menu, or by pressing ``ctrl`` + ``t``.
-The **Color table window** is vertically separated into three areas: The top area allows you to set the default color tables.
+The **Color table window** is separated into three areas: The top area allows you to set the default color tables.
-The middle area, or the manager portion of the window, allows you to create, delete, and export new color tables, as well as organize all the available color tables.
+The right-hand side, or the manager portion of the window, allows you to create, delete, and export new color tables, as well as organize all the available color tables.
 See :ref:`Filtering_With_Tags` for more information.
-The bottom area, or editor
+The left-hand side, or editor portion of the window, allows you to edit color tables by adding, removing, moving, or changing the color of color control points.
-portion of the window, allows you to edit color tables by adding, removing, moving, or changing the color of color control points.
 A color control point is a point with a color that influences how the color table will look.

 Setting the default color table
 """""""""""""""""""""""""""""""